cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

     // as well as any arguments the input should use.
 It is called by the client that is submitting the batch job.
     @Override
     public void prepareRun(BatchSourceContext context) throws IOException {
-      // if the user has set createIfNotExists to true, and the fileSetName is a macro,
+      // If the user has set createIfNotExists to true, and the fileSetName is a macro,
-      // the fileSet name would be available now, so create the FileSet here. if (config.containsMacro("fileSetName") && config.createIfNotExists) {
+      // the FileSet name will be available now, so create the FileSet here. if (config.containsMacro("fileSetName") && config.createIfNotExists) {
         pipelineConfigurer.createDataset(config.fileSetName,
                                          FileSet.class,